AndreFerrero/Veritasium_riddle/Project explanation.md

 # Veritasium_riddle
 I coded the solution proposed by Veritasium to the riddle of the 100 prisoners.
+Link to the video for better understanding: https://youtu.be/iSNsgj1OCLA

 The context is the following:
 Inside a room there are 100 boxes, and inside each box there's a slip of paper.
 Both a numbered from 1 to 100.